KannonZenetism/zenetism-field-physics/field-physics/FP01-dimensional-architecture.md

 ---

-## C12 ✧ Aesthetic / Qualitative (Luminal)
+## C12 ✧ Aesthetic / Qualitative (Resonant Value)
-✧ = felt rightness.
+✧ = qualitative resonance, the felt rightness of form and meaning.
-It anchors beauty, value, and resonance.
+It anchors beauty, coherence, and the luminous aspect of value.

+- **Locus (L2–L4):** soul ↔ mind spectrum.
 - **Mirror (E12 ✧⁻):** void aesthetic — glamour drained of meaning.
 - **Law:** veracious aesthetic confirms structure; spurious aesthetic distracts from it.